The Act of the Heart

-The Act of the Heart is a 1970 Canadian drama film written, directed and produced by Paul Almond.
-It stars Geneviève Bujold, Donald Sutherland, Monique Leyrac, and Sharon Acker.
+The Act of the Heart is a 1970 Canadian drama film written, directed and produced by Paul Almond, and starring Geneviève Bujold, Donald Sutherland, Monique Leyrac and Sharon Acker.

 Plot

 Martha Hayes (Geneviève Bujold) is a devoutly religious young woman from Québec's Côte-Nord who fancies herself as some kind of a saint.
 She has come to Montreal to serve as a nanny to Russell (Bill Mitchell), the son of a widowed business woman (Monique Leyrac).

-Martha joins a church choir and becomes attracted to Father Michael Ferrier (Donald Sutherland), an Augustinian monk who has selected her to sing solo in an interfaith concert.
+Martha joins a church choir and becomes attracted to Father Michael Ferrier (Donald Sutherland), an Augustinian friar who has selected her to sing solo in an interfaith concert.
 Russell accidentally dies.
 Martha suffers a crisis in faith and to Ferrier declares her love for him.
 Ferrier reciprocates and leaves the order so they can live together with Martha singing to support them.
 She is tormented by guilt for betraying her profound religious principles she immolates herself on a hill (Mount Royal) overlooking Montreal.